alchemy-fr/Phraseanet-Docs/en/index.rst

 Here are the main changes in version 4.1:

 * Simplified deployment under `Docker`_ (`See official images`_)
-* Worker: this service allows performance gains in the management of sub-definition files
+* :doc:`Worker <../../Admin/WorkerManager>`: this service allows performance gains in the management of sub-definition files
 * Geolocation: Search for records by selecting locations on maps, add of locations in the record note via the edit form